skies-praneet/visiontrnf/README.md

   ## Vision Transformer - Pytorch

-Implementation of <a href="https://openreview.net/pdf?id=YicbFdNTTy">Vision Transformer</a>, a simple way to achieve SOTA in vision classification with only a single transformer encoder, in Pytorch.
-Significance is further explained in <a href="https://www.youtube.com/watch?v=TrdevFK_am4">Yannic Kilcher's</a> video.
-There's really not much to code here, but may as well lay it out for everyone so we expedite the attention revolution.
+Implementation: <a href="https://openreview.net/pdf?id=YicbFdNTTy">Vision Transformer</a>, to achieve SOTA in vision classification w/ only a single transformer encoder, in Pytorch.
+Significance: <a href="https://www.youtube.com/watch?v=TrdevFK_am4">Yannic Kilcher's</a> video.
+(Not much code here)

-For a Pytorch implementation with pretrained models, please see Ross Wightman's repository <a href="https://github.com/rwightman/pytorch-image-models">here</a>.
+implementation w/ pretrained models:<a href="https://github.com/rwightman/pytorch-image-models">here</a>.

-The official Jax repository is <a href="https://github.com/google-research/vision_transformer">here</a>.

 A tensorflow2 translation also exists <a href="https://github.com/taki0112/vit-tensorflow">here</a>, created by research scientist <a href="https://github.com/taki0112">Junho Kim</a>! 🙏